harryhow/Harry-s-DRE/README.md

 # Concept & Prototype Video
-## Turn daily object into any dice.
+## Turn daily object into any dice!

 My idea is to use AR technology to capture any daily objects around you, for example dog, cat or bike.
 After the targeted object captured and processed by machine learning techniques (e.g. segmentation by CoreML), our AR app then converts the captured object into low poly form as a similar form of multi-faceted dice, each face has an unique number assigned of course (just like the dice!).